CesGensLaB/cglblens-demo/20_execute_and_compare/README.md

-# Run Compare with --discover and --tag
+# Run Execute and Compare

 **Linux Only**
 (the command sh)